emqx/emqx-docs/en_US/README.md

 ### 100% MQTT Compliant

-- 100% MQTT Compliant
 - 100% compliant with MQTT v5.0 and v3.x standards.
-- Fully supports QoS0, 1 & 2 of MQTT message delivery.
+- Fully supports QoS 0, 1 & 2 of MQTT message delivery.
 - Works with all MQTT clients and libraries like Eclipse Paho.

 ### Data Security & Privacy

-- Data Security & Privacy
 - Ensure data security with MQTT over TLS/SSL or QUIC.
-- Authenticate with LDAP, JWT, PSK, and X.509 certificates.
+- Authenticate with LDAP, JWT, PSK, X.509 certificates, and more.
-- Data privacy protection is in line with the EU’s GDPR.
+- Rich data management APIs to help keeping your data protection policy in line with EU’s GDPR.

 ### Cloud-Native

-- Cloud-Native
 - Adopt cloud-native architecture based on Kubernetes.
 One-click deployment for on-premises or fully managed service.

 ### Run Anywhere